 The Trustee and ISC regularly monitor investment managers' sustainability practices - supported by responsible investment assessments from our investment adviser - and engage with them on any matters of concern.
 When the ISC meets with the Plan's investment managers, we request updates on climate-related risks as well as wider ESG risks relevant to the Plan.
 The processes for assessing climate-related risks and opportunities are applied at the asset-class level.
-The ISC met with two of its managers, LGIM and BlackRock, to discuss sustainability risks, including climate, shortly after the Plan year end in January 2024.
+The ISC met with two of its managers, LGIM and BlackRock, to discuss sustainability risks, including climate, in January 2024.
+The ISC engaged with these two managers during the Plan year to re-emphasise its stewardship priorities and to further understand the engagement efforts being made by these managers.
+The ISC also reviewed the outcomes of the annual RI survey conducted by the Plan's investment adviser, which evaluated the RI performance and practices of the Plan's investment managers.

-Review of monitoring and governance framework

-The Trustee will consider the processes and governance framework it has in place for identifying, assessing and monitoring climate-related risks and opportunities on a regular basis to ensure they remain appropriate and useful.
+Review of monitoring and governance framework The Trustee will consider the processes and governance framework it has in place for identifying, assessing and monitoring climate-related risks and opportunities on a regular basis to ensure they remain appropriate and useful.